National Capitol DX Association's

 made up of the national radio societies from countries around the

 world.
-One service the IARU came to provide was a system of QSL
+One service the IARU came to provide was a system

-In addition to saving postage, this avoided the need for hams to have
+cards directly.
+In addition to saving postage, this avoided the need

-a copy of the Radio Amateur Callbook, published in Chicago, which was
+for hams to have a copy of the Radio Amateur Callbook, published in

-United States.
-Of course hams could always give their addresses out
+countries outside the United States.
+Of course hams could

-over the air, and many did, but with QRM and under difficult
+always give their addresses out over the air, and many did, but with

-conditions there was a large possibility for error, and during
+QRM and under difficult conditions there was a large possibility for

 Cards incoming from DX stations through the bureau system